-Overall, the available information from validation calculations performed for the release of ATHLET-CD 3.4.0 and the validation status previously reached for ATHLET-CD 3.3.1, allows the following conclusions:
+Overall, the available information from validation calculations performed for the release of ATHLET-CD 3.5.0 and the validation status previously reached for ATHLET-CD 3.4.3 allow the following conclusions:

 - ATHLET-CD has been successfully validated for safety analyses of LWR reactor designs. - ATHLET-CD validation has been successfully extended to spent fuel pool applications.